Miracle Match (Australian rules football): Fitzroy

-This extraordinary performance, undoubtedly a consequence of Wally Clark’s meticulous planning, strongly contrasts with the fact that not only did Fitzroy fail to win another match during the entire 1963 home-and-away season and, as well, fail to win a single match in the 1964 season, it did not experience another victory until the second round of the 1965 season under its new non-playing coach, Bill Stephen, who had returned to Fitzroy after spending seven years as captain-coach and, later, non-playing coach of the Yarrawonga Football Club in the Ovens & Murray Football League — in other words, given that Kevin Murray did not coach the team on that day, the Fitzroy team was absolutely winless for Murray's entire two-season and 34-match captain-coach career (1963–1964).
+This extraordinary performance, undoubtedly a consequence of Wally Clark’s meticulous planning, strongly contrasts with the fact that not only did Fitzroy fail to win another match during the entire 1963 home-and-away season, it also failed to win a single match in the 1964 season.
+Its next victory was not until the second round of the 1965 season under a new non-playing coach, Bill Stephen, who had returned to Fitzroy after spending seven years as captain-coach and later non-playing coach of the Yarrawonga Football Club in the Ovens & Murray Football League.
+In other words, given that Kevin Murray did not coach the team on that day, the Fitzroy team was absolutely winless for Murray's entire two-season and 34-match captain-coach career.

 Geelong

 The Geelong Football Club was so concerned about the comprehensive and overwhelming nature of the Fitzroy victory that, three days later, on Tuesday, 9 July 1963, the club convened a special 100-minute meeting between all of the club’s senior players and all of the members of the club's selection committee.
-Following this meeting, the team won nine of its next ten matches, including the 1963 Grand Final.
+Following this meeting, the team won nineteen of its next twenty-one matches, including the 1963 grand final.

 Wally Clark

-In the following season (1964), Wally Clark was appointed captain-coach of the Latrobe in the Tasmanian North West Football Union (NWFU).
+In the following season (1964), Wally Clark was appointed captain-coach of the Latrobe Football Club in the Tasmanian North West Football Union.
 He held the position for four seasons (1964–1967), winning the competition's best-and-fairest award, the Wander Medal, in 1964.